-- 2.2.
-The existing primary residence does not have automatic fire sprinklers. - 2.3.
-The accessory detached dwelling unit does not exceed 1,200 square feet in size. - 2.4 The unit is on the same lot as the primary residence." - B. General Finding: The weather, including high temperatures and winds, can significantly increase the chance that a structure fire can spread to neighboring properties.
-Automatic fire sprinkler systems have a proven track record for containing fires and allowing for the control of fires by fewer firefighters than structures not protected by fire sprinklers. - C. Climatic Findings: The local climatic conditions in the City of Santa Clara can affect the acceleration, intensity, and size of fire in the community.
+2.2.
+The existing primary residence does not have automatic fire sprinklers.

+2.3.
+The accessory detached dwelling unit does not exceed 1,200 square feet in size.

+2.4 The unit is on the same lot as the primary residence."

+B. General Finding: The weather, including high temperatures and winds, can significantly increase the chance that a structure fire can spread to neighboring properties.
+Automatic fire sprinkler systems have a proven track record for containing fires and allowing for the control of fires by fewer firefighters than structures not protected by fire sprinklers.

+C. Climatic Findings: The local climatic conditions in the City of Santa Clara can affect the acceleration, intensity, and size of fire in the community.
 Times of little or no rainfall, low humidity, and high temperatures create extremely hazardous fire conditions, particularly as they relate to wood shake and shingle roof fires.
 The winds experienced in the City of Santa Clara area can have a tremendous impact upon structure fires where buildings are in close proximity to one another, which is commonly found in the City of Santa Clara.
 During wood shake and shingle roof fires, or exposure fires, winds can carry sparks and burning brands to other structures, thus spreading the fire and causing conflagrations.
-In building fires, winds can literally force fires back into the building and can create a blowtorch effect, in addition to preventing "natural" ventilation and cross-ventilation efforts. - D. Geologic and Topographic Findings: - 1.
-Seismic Location.
+In building fires, winds can literally force fires back into the building and can create a blowtorch effect, in addition to preventing "natural" ventilation and cross-ventilation efforts.

+1. Seismic Location.
 The City is situated on alluvial soils between San Francisco Bay and the San Andreas Fault zone.
 The City's location makes its taller and older structures particularly vulnerable to damage caused by significant seismic events.
 The relatively young geological processes that have created the San Francisco Bay Area are still active today.
 Seismically, the City sits between two active earthquake faults (San Andreas and the Hayward/Calaveras) and other potentially active faults.
-According to the Association of Bay Area Governments, the City of Santa Clara is located in a very high-risk seismic zone. - 2.
-Seismic Events.
+According to the Association of Bay Area Governments, the City of Santa Clara is located in a very high-risk seismic zone.

+2. Seismic Events.
 Fire following an earthquake has the potential of causing greater loss of life and damage than the earthquake itself.
 A large number of residential dwellings in the City of Santa Clara have combustible roofs which add significantly to the risk of structural fires after an earthquake.
 In the event of widespread catastrophic event, public safety service resources would be seriously impacted and maybe unavailable to effectively respond to all emergencies.

-- 3. Other variables that increase the risk from fire after a major earthquake: - a.
-The extent of damage to the water system;
+Other variables that increase the risk from fire after a major earthquake: 3.

+The extent of damage to the water system; a.

-- b.
-The extent of isolation due to bridge and/or freeway overpass collapse; - c.
-The extent of roadway damage and/or amount of debris blocking the roadways; - d.
-Climatic conditions (hot, dry weather with high winds); - e.
-Time of day will influence the amount of traffic on roadways and could intensify the risk to life during normal business hours; - f.
-The availability of timely mutual aid or military assistance; - g.
-The concentration of combustible structures (wood frame) in the residential, mercantile and light industry zones. - 4.
-Effective date.
+The extent of isolation due to bridge and/or freeway overpass b. collapse;

+The extent of roadway damage and/or amount of debris blocking C. the roadways;

+Climatic conditions (hot, dry weather with high winds); d.

+Time of day will influence the amount of traffic on roadways and e. could intensify the risk to life during normal business hours;

+The concentration of combustible structures (wood frame) in the q. residential, mercantile and light industry zones.

+8. Effective date.
 This resolution shall become effective immediately.

-I HEREBY CERTIFY THE FOREGOING TO BE A TRUE COPY OF A RESOLUTION PASSED

-AND ADOPTED BY T THE CITY OF SANTA CLARA, CALIFORNIA, AT A REGULAR MEETING

-THEREOF HELD ON THE DAY OF, 2019, BY THE FOLLOWING VOTE:
+I HEREBY CERTIFY THE FOREGOING TO BE A TRUE COPY OF A RESOLUTION PASSED AND ADOPTED BY THE CITY OF SANTA CLARA, CALIFORNIA, AT A REGULAR MEETING THEREOF HELD ON THE 5TH DAY OF NOVEMBER, 2019, BY THE FOLLOWING VOTE:

-AYES: COUNCILORS:

-NOES: COUNCILORS:

-ABSENT: COUNCILORS:

-ABSTAINED: COUNCILORS: